San Diego Halloween Events For Kids

 Hotel Del Coronado (1500 Orange Avenue)

-Kids ages 4-12 can attend their own Halloween party at the Hotel Del Coronado (while you and your date party at the Hallo-Wine and Spirits Party!).
+Kids of all ages can attend various Halloween parties and do spooky activities at the Hotel Del Coronado.
 Little ones will delight at all of the spooky decorations and costumes as they enjoy trick-or-treating, games, a themed dinner, and more.
 This year’s theme is Hotel Transylvania, so bring your favorite vampire, mummy, or spooky monster costume and enjoy all the spooktastic fun.
 This San Diego Halloween event is a bit of a splurge, but it will make for a memorable evening that can only take place on Coronado Island.
 Plus, the Hotel is rumored to be haunted — what could make a Halloween evening more fun?